-- Deconstruct social, cultural, environmental and political ideologies that influence specific populations' capacities for maintaining, restoring and improving health and social care. - Critically analyse primary health care models that guide practice and therapeutic relationships with individuals, families/whānau, communities and populations. - Utilise theoretical models and evidence relevant to the determinants of health and wellness of practice contexts. - Strategically discern and implement culturally safe, strength-based sustainable approaches to policy and practice development within the primary health care context. - Explore multidisciplinary collaboration within health and social services to strengthen community action for innovative change.
+- Deconstruct social, cultural, environmental and political ideologies that influence specific populations' capacities for maintaining, restoring and improving health and social care. - Critically analyse primary health care models that guide practice and therapeutic relationships with individuals, families/whānau, communities and populations. - Utilise theoretical models and evidence relevant to the determinants of health and wellness of practice contexts. - Strategically discern and implement culturally safe, strength-based sustainable approaches to policy and practice development within the primary health care context. - Explore interprofessional collaboration within health and social services to strengthen community action for innovative change.

-For most recent dates go to www.wintec.ac.nz/courses/enhance/ pages/index.aspx at Wintec I have been able to obtain the position of Nurse Educator for Medical Services.
+at Wintec I have been able to obtain the position of Nurse Educator for Medical Services.
 I focused my studies on acute assessment, chronic disease management, cardiac and diabetes and I am now planning to concentrate my research on improving the management of COPD patients.
 It has been great studying at Wintec.
 The flexibility of learning with a combination of e-learning, lectures and regionally delivered (including Tauranga) courses has minimised my travel.
 I have found the lecturers to be extremely supportive towards individual learners and available to discuss any study-related issues.
 Postgraduate study, full-time work, and managing a family are at times difficult to juggle; however, the support I have received from Wintec has made this possible.
 I highly recommend study at Wintec."